A strategic instrument to create meaning

 Of course, theatrical elements can not only be found in the artistic field; they shape all areas of life.
 Every meeting, presentation, zoom call is staged to some degree.
 Corporate Dramaturgy doesn't simply use theatre as a metaphor for business, but understands theatre-making as a process, requiring storytelling skills but - crucially - excellent creative collaboration skills.

 Companies strive to be authentic in their communication, to act in line with their values and principles, guided by a purpose their people and customers can subscribe to.
 What they do and how they do it needs to be meaningful.
 Small and large companies will find the same challenge: defining the strategy is the easy part; finding ways to change and establish a culture around these ideals, is much harder.
+How to make something meaningful, in both words and actions?
+And how to stay consistent?

 This is where dramaturgy can provide a helpful new toolset.
 Dramaturgy allows communicators to challenge conventions and avoid empty clichés, to truly re-invent how messages are created and communicated.